austozi/selfhosted/watchtower/README.md

 ## Install

+1. Download docker-compose.yml to the server.
-Run `docker-compose up -d -f docker-compose.yml`.
+2. Run `docker-compose up -d` from the directory where docker-compose.yml is.

 There is no frontend to expose.